ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Conclusion

 \section{Conclusion}

 In this paper, we propose \textbf{ELUTQ}, an efficient quantization framework designed for deploying large language models on edge devices.
 The framework is carefully aligned with the computation pipeline of Bit-serial LUT-based GEMM and introduces a novel \textit{Hierarchical Linear Quantization} method that better captures the weight distribution compared to traditional uniform quantization.
-Moreover, HLQ can be seamlessly integrated with existing quantization techniques, including post-training and fine-tuning, to further enhance model accuracy.
-To reduce both GPU and CPU memory consumption, we further optimize the model and data loading pipeline in the quantization process, enabling quantization algorithms to operate efficiently under limited computational resources.
-Finally, we develop a pure C++ inference framework that enables accurate and efficient on-device inference, facilitating the practical deployment of quantized models in edge scenarios.
+Moreover, we designed an optimized quantization pipeline for HLQ to enhance model accuracy and reduce both GPU and CPU memory consumption during the quantization process.
+Finally, we support end-to-end inference to facilitate the practical deployment of quantized models in edge scenarios.